mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/dds-day-names.md

 ## Remarks

-Used as valid values for property `FirstDayOfWeek` for [DdsDateField Tag Helper](/reference/model/qsys-expo-tags/dds-date-field-tag-helper.html)
+Used as valid values for property `FirstDayOfWeek` for [DdsDateField](/reference/expo/qsys-expo-tags/dds-date-field-tag-helper.html) Tag Helper.

 These are just a symbolic names.
 The Calendar labels are taken from Website Localized resources.